top of page

 Worm-Casting-07.jpg

-(the wine glass contains an ample level of liquid worm-casting juice, and the garlic loved this liquid on a hot day).
+(the wine glass in this photo contains an ample level of liquid worm-casting juice, and the garlic loved this liquid on a hot day).

 health benefit, sauteing, oil, health, tonic, authentic, taste, tuscan, professional, chef, homegrown, earth, greatest, health tonic, naked, sexy, garlic aphrodisiac, hot, lick